titanjer/scraper/README.md

-scraper
+Crawler Instructions
 ============

-If you have any question, please contant to @Anfernee Chang
+If you have any questions, please contact @Anfernee Chang

   - GTalk: anfernee@getpentagon.com.au
   - Skype: anfernee-chang